 Note: Keep the blue safety in a safe place as you’ll need it later

 Now insert the filament bowden cable into the extruder.
-The bowden filament line indicates how deep the extruder should be guided.

 After the guide has reached the extruder, pull out the Bowden cable slightly to ensure that the Bowden cable has no slack.
 Put the blue collar back into its place.